-Lea Valley Cigarette Card Club12th September 2017 by Michele Auborn
+Lea Valley Cigarette Card Club1st August 2020 by webspinner

 For some years now we have been located at North Weald Village Hall, 40 High Rd, North Weald Bassett, Epping CM16 6BU.
 Its technically in Essex but within easy reach of East London, in fact it’s only about 20 miles from Central London.